 Factors That Influence Circadian Rhythm

-Despite the fact that circadian rhythm is regulated by the sun, it’s also sensitive to lifestyle and environmental factors.
+Even though the circadian rhythm is regulated by the sun, it’s also sensitive to lifestyle and environmental factors.
 In turn, throwing off your biological clock can lead to serious sleep deprivation, irritability, depression, fatigue, headaches, and a host of other ailments.
 If you feel like you can’t fall or stay asleep when you should — or waking up is a constant chore — these are a few things that might be getting between you and a good night’s sleep.

-Circadian rhythm can also be influenced by mental illnesses such as bipolar syndrome.
-In fact, studies show that circadian rhythm disruptions are much more common in people with bipolar disorder than those with other major depressive disorders.
+Circadian rhythm can be influenced by mental illnesses such as bipolar disorder.
+Sleep disturbances are a common feature of those with the disorder.
+Studies show that circadian rhythm disruptions are much more common in people with bipolar disorder than those with other major depressive disorders.
 This suggests that disruptions to the sleep-wake cycle are a hallmark sign of bipolar disorder and a way to differentiate it from other mental illnesses.

 Seasonal affective disorder (SAD) is another depressive condition that can lead to circadian rhythm irregularities.
 Affecting about 5% of the population, people with seasonal affective disorder experience depression only during the late fall and winter months, when the days are shorter and periods of darkness are longer.
 Reduced exposure to sunlight may trigger a chemical imbalance in the brain, which can subsequently influence both mood and sleep cycle.